Insights Brief

 Average info-to-action ratio among profitable models — too high means analysis paralysis

-Price Changes vs Net Profit
+Price Changes vs Net Cash

 bubble size = total revenue